 5 Questions With Filmmaker Joe Berlinger About Cold Blooded: The Clutter Family Murders

-On November 18 and 19, SundanceTV will shine new light on an infamous true crime case with Cold Blooded: The Clutter Family Murders.
+SundanceTV shines new light on an infamous true crime case with Cold Blooded: The Clutter Family Murders.
 A reexamination of the 1959 murders in Holcomb, Kansas that inspired Truman Capote’s nonfiction novel In Cold Blood, the two-part docu-series contains some startling revelations about the brutal crime that shocked the nation.